tom-seddon/ghouls-tng/README.md

 Select 1 to play the game.
 Enter name of levels file created using editor (see below), or leave blank for the default.

+Additional features compared to original Ghouls: multiple game modes!

+Classic is the authentic original.
+4 lives, and that's your lot.
+Good luck (you will need it).

+Infinite lives is intended to be slightly easier.
+Die as many times as you need.
+But don't take too long over it... the bonus timer is only replenished with each new level, and you'll still die if it runs out.

+Time attack is all new.
+Pick a level, and try to finish it as fast as you can, with no ghost to get in the way.

 ## Architect

 Select 2 to create levels.